 We chose this card because the categories for earning points were complementary to what Bonnie was losing by not carrying the Chase Sapphire Reserve and it only has a $95 annual fee.
 We got a 60,000-point signup bonus after a $4,000 spend.

 City ThankYou Points are worth 1.7 cents per point and the program has 15 airline partners.
 You can use the points as straight travel credit, earning 1.25 cents per point.
 The card earns 3 points on travel INCLUDING gas, which amounts to 5.1% cashback on travel and gas purchases.
 This will easily be our go-to card for gas in the future.

 That means the signup bonus is worth about $1,000!

 The card also earns 2 points on restaurants and entertainment (3.4%), which is not quite as good as the Chase Sapphire Reserve for restaurants but adds entertainment, which we didn’t have a card for.

 My biggest grumble with this card is Citi just got rid of some of its best features, like Price Rewind.
-As such, we are getting rid of our other Citi card, the Double Cash card.

 We use this card for gas and any dining or travel purchases Bonnie makes.